 The Toolkit requires a Plesk Web Host or Web Pro Edition license to enable all its features.
 But the Web Admin addition license does enable features such as one-click deployment, plugin/theme management, and manual updates.

-How to create a WordPress website using WordPress Toolkit
+How to create a WordPress website using WP Toolkit

 One of the most loved features is the ability to deploy a new website with a one-click installation in three ways: